InfOmics/LErNet/README.md

 ## Running example

-We report a step-by-step example to execute LErNet on the data provided by Zhao et al. The dataset is composed by a list of differentially expressed genes and long non-coding RNA (lncRNA).
+We report a step-by-step example to execute LErNet on published data (Zhao et al., Scientific reports, 2018).
+The dataset is composed by a list of differentially expressed genes and long non-coding RNA (lncRNA).
 Original excel files are provided with the LErNet package in order to correctly execute the analysis.
-Further, a GTF file (from ENCODE database) is provided to retrieve genomic context of genes and lncRNAs.
+Further, a GTF file (from GENCODE database) is provided to retrieve genomic context of genes and lncRNAs.

-To run the example it's necessary to install and load the following libraries:
+It's necessary to install and load the following libraries to run the example:

 ```
 library(R.utils)